vsutar1451/ignitesol-A2/README.md

-## STEPS to deploy the API on Heroku:
+## STEPS to deploy the web app on Heroku:
 **STEP 1 :** Create a virtual environment with pipenv and install Flask and Gunicorn.</br>
 >>`pipenv install flask gunicorn`